Kentucky Derby Day Party

 The crowd is a mix, though.
 Seats in the stands on Derby Day are very pricey and very difficult to attain.
 Some even say they nearly must be inherited, such as the box seats along the track called 'Millionaires Row'.
 So the remaining crowd brings their own lawn chairs and party gear to make themselves comfortable in the infield.
 You cannot bring liquor into Churchill Downs though (unless you do so in a highly creative way).
 They search coolers & all bags and pitch any liquor found at the gate.
 The Infield is general admission and you really cannot see much of the race from the infield, but you can BE there and BET and have a BLAST.
 Being in the Infield at the Kentucky Derby can be a bit like a mini Mardi Gras.
 Wild and crazy!

-Your Own DERBY PARTY Fashion
+Create your Own DERBY PARTY Fashion !!!

 Derby Day HATS! - Derby Day Hats are Essential!

 Southern Belles wear hats on Derby Day, huge elaborate and colorful hats.
 It's a Derby Day Fashion show.
 So why not have a Derby Hat contest at your party and award prizes for the best Derby Day hats?
-Or collect some and give them to guests as they arrive?
+Or collect some crazy hats and give them to guests as they arrive?

 The Mint Julep